Battle of Jemmingen

 After the Battle of Heiligerlee, the Dutch rebel leader Louis of Nassau (brother of William the Silent) failed to capture the city of Groningen.
 Louis was driven away by Fernando Álvarez de Toledo, Duke of Alba and defeated at the Battle of Jemmingen (also known as Battle of Jemgum, at Jemgum in East Frisia, now part of Germany) on 21 July 1568.

 Forces

 The Spanish army consisted of 12,000 infantry (4 tercios), 3,000 cavalry, and some cannons.
+But only 3,500 Spanish troops gave battle; the rest remained in the rear.

-Louis of Nassau opposed them with 10,000 infantry (2 groups), some cavalry, and 16 cannons.
+Louis of Nassau opposed this 3500 spanish with 10,000 infantry (2 groups), some cavalry, and 16 cannons.